viddrobnic/adventofcode/README.md

-# adventofcode
+# Advent of Code
-Solutions for Advent of Code.
+My solutions for [Advent of Code](https://adventofcode.com) by years.
+Each year has its own readme with more details.